 Children who are presenting behaviours that may put them or others at risk may be withdrawn from participating in school trips, visits and clubs on and off the school site.
 This is assessed on an individual basis.
 A full risk assessment will take place.
-The school, will do all it can to ensure that
+The school, will do all it can to ensure that children are able to participate fully, however when this is deemed inappropriate because of the risk, an alternative curriculum will be offered.
+Withdrawing a child from a school visit is always based upon risk and never as a sanction.
+Families will be fully informed of this decision and a record of the discussion with the parent/carer will be made.
+Children are expected to attend school if they are withdrawn from a school visit.

-In-School Exclusion: Should children be displaying high levels of aggression, are at risk of absconding or are causing persistent loss of learning to themselves or others, and the 3 behaviour stages has not being effective, an in-school exclusion may be put into place.
+In-School Exclusion: Should children be displaying high levels of harmful behaviour, are at risk of absconding or are causing persistent loss of learning to themselves or others, and the 3 behaviour stages has not being effective, an in-school exclusion may be put into place.
 This is where children are educated away from their main class but remain in school.
-In-school exclusions are supported, tracked and monitored by the Inclusion Team.
+In-school exclusions are supported, tracked and monitored by the Head Teacher SENCo and Inclusion Manager.
 When in school exclusions are used the class teacher provides appropriate work for the child.
 During this time some therapeutic and/or restorative activities may also take place.
 In-school exclusions are not long term solutions for children.
 Families will be informed of all in-school exclusions and we will work closely with them to reduce the risk of future in-school exclusions or fixed term/permanent exclusions.

 Behaviour outside of school: Pupils can be excluded for behaviour outside of school, in line with this policy.
 We expect pupils to behave well outside school as well as inside school.
-A pupil's behaviour should be orderly and respectful of the people and the environment around them.
+A pupil'sbehaviour should be orderly and respectful of the people and the environment around them.
 We do not accept behaviour that would pose a threat to another pupil or member of the public or behaviour which adversely affects the reputation of the school.
 The school may investigate instances of poor behaviour out of school and may impose a sanction that could include exclusion.

 As a school we have a responsibility to ensure that children finish assigned work on time.
 Furthermore we have the power to impose detentions either during lunchtime or outside of schools hours for children who have not achieved this.
 In this we would be both proportionate in the length of time we expect children to remain in school to complete this work and would ensure that this was reasonable for the circumstances in which it occurred.
 Parents and carers would be informed prior to collection that children were required to remain in school either to complete work not finished in the school day or not meeting the required standard.
 Parental consent is not required for this; however we would aim for this to be planned in partnership.